quinncatr/2024-Research-Assistant-Work/andy/README.md

   ```
   - Note: These commands can take 10 - 15 minutes to complete.
 ### Verifying TensorFlow Install
 - Once the previous commands are finished running, run `pip show tensorflow` to verify that tensorflow has been installed.

+## Using TensorFlow
+### Initial Setup
+- Once TensorFlow is installed, follow the quickstart tutorial [here](https://www.tensorflow.org/tutorials/quickstart/beginner)
+  - Because the Jetson Nano is slightly outdated, an older verion of Keras is needed.
+To downgrade Keras, run `pip install keras==2.6` in the Nano's terminal.